philleconnect/philleconnect.github.io/_pages/entwickler/03_client-porograms.md

 ## START

-The Login-screen that is shown when you boot up Windows.
+The Login-screen that is shown when you boot up your OS.

 ## RunOneCreator

-The RunOnceCreator takes care that the Login-Application will be started every time Windows boots up.
+Windows-specific: The RunOnceCreator takes care that the Login-Application will be started every time Windows boots up.

 ## Systemclient